FAQs and Common Plumbing Terminology

 What is a Supply Line?

-The portion of the plumbing system connected to the supply of potable water (municipal system, well) that delivers that water to various fixtures in the building.
+The portion of the plumbing system connected to the supply of potable water (municipal system or well) that delivers that water to various fixtures in the building is called the supply line.
 In most structures, there are two supply lines – one routed through the hot water heater and the other routed directly from the source for cold water.

 What is Dezincification?

 Dezincification is the loss of zinc in brass components.
 Brass made of poor composition contributes to dezincification.
 Selecting high quality brass suppliers like The Brass Warehouse provides outstanding dezincification resistance.
 When brass fittings and plumbing pipes lose their zinc, it results in leaks and/or complete pipe blowouts.
 Unfortunately, dezincification isn’t often apparent until leaks occur.
 More Here

 What is a Drain Waste Vent system (DVW)?

 The portion of the plumbing system that removes waste water from the building or home is the drain waste vent system.

 A fitting, or fittings, is a general term describing metal or plastic parts.
 Fittings are designed to connect tubes together, to valves, or to other fittings.
 Plumbing fittings come in a wide variety of ends.